 Things to do in Fuerteventura

-Puerto del Rosario is the main town of Fuerteventura, and the most popular resorts are Correlejo and Caleta del Fuste.
-But to really experience local charm travellers should, visitors should head to rustic little villages such as El Cotillo and La Oliva, or the historic old town of Betancuria.
+Puerto del Rosario is the main town and the most popular resorts are Correlejo and Caleta del Fuste.
+However, to really experience local charm, visitors should head to rustic little villages such as El Cotillo and La Oliva, or the historic old town of Betancuria.

 The island's regular winds make it a good destination for water sports such as windsurfing and kite surfing, and other fun activities include glass-bottomed boat adventures and camel rides on the beach.
 Families travelling with kids should try out the Baku Water Park and Fuerteventura Oasis Park.